Veterinary SciencesFind a programme

 - Comparative and Clinical Research

 Within each of these themes we incorporate quantitative approaches through our Biostatistics, Epidemiology, Mathematics and Ecology group.
-Research that goes across these three themes is a major strength of the school and is also reflected by our participation in University initiatives:
+Research that goes across these three themes is a major strength of the school and is also reflected by our participation in these University initiatives:

-- Food Research and Land Research Alliance
+- Food Security and Land Research Alliance

 - Bristol One Health